-Although she moved away from Eire when she was just 17, Dervla Kirwan’s Irish roots are hugely important to the actress.
-“It’s absolutely part of who I am,” she says.
+Although she moved away from Eire when she was just 17, Dervla Kirwan’s Irish ancestry is hugely important to the actress.
+“It’s absolutely part of who I am,” she says at the start of her episode of Who Do You Think You Are?
 However, as someone closely related to Michael Collins, a key figure in the fight for Irish independence, she’s long been worried about “prejudice” because of her family history.

 Exploring this side of her genealogy is “like jumping out of an aeroplane and not quite knowing if your parachute works”.
 But leap she does, beginning with a visit to her parents to learn about her connection to Collins.